 Cabin Crew: Once on the taxiway back to the terminal, the cabin crew gets a signal from the pilots that it is safe for them to move about.
 They provide an arrival briefing and more safety instructions.

 The Aircraft: The aircraft moves along smoothly toward the terminal.
 Along the route, the pilots may shut off one of the engines.
 This is to save fuel.
 The aircraft can taxi equally well on one engine.
-Some aircraft have an auxiliary power unit—a small jet turbine in the back of the fuselage, that runs a generator to provide electrical power to the aircraft.
+Some aircraft have an auxiliary power unit—a small jet turbine in the back of the fuselage runs electrical and air conditioning on the ground.